Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Ann Murray over 2 years ago
+Ann Murray almost 3 years ago

 I live in an older area and I traveled weekly to schools in older areas.
 Watching students trying to cross Indian School, Camelback, 7th Ave, 19th Ave, 35th Ave, 43rd Ave, 51st Ave or 75th Ave was especially concerning because of the volume and speed of traffic.During rush hour, it was even worse with everyone trying to beat the lights.
 In my area, Shea, Cholla, and Cactus were never designed to accommodate the speed and volume of traffic experienced on a daily basis.
 We need Vision Zero!